by Angela Ysseldyk, Nutritionist and Beekeeper's Daughter

 Penicillin and tetracycline are examples of drugs that are anti-microbial.

 Because of the promise that propolis has shown as an exciting therapeutic agent, researchers set out to measure the antimicrobial activity of 19 different propolis extracts.
 Does all propolis contain the same powerful bacteria killing compounds or are these unique to certain bees?
 The propolis that was tested included both alcohol based propolis and non-alcohol based tinctures.

 Not shockingly, it was verified by the scientists that all propolis samples tested showed antimicrobial activity, although results varied considerably between samples.

 This is where is gets interesting.
 Results revealed both types of propolis extracts showed highly sensitive antimicrobial action against some very common, yet very dangerous bacteria like Staphylococcus aureus.
 Staph can lead to things like pneumonia, meningitis and even death.
 Senior's are particularly susceptible to Staph.
 Meningitis in particular can be resistant to Staph yet Propolis had the ability to kill this dangerous bug.

 Propolis also showed activity against Streptococcus mutans.
 Your dentist should be familiar with this strain as it is what causes tooth decay and cavities.

 Candida albicans and Saccharomyces cerevisae (yeast) were also killed by Propolis.
 If you've ever had a yeast infection (Candida) then your familiar with this fungus know how difficult and frustrating this can be to treat.

 Propolis also showed activity against Salmonella (food poisoning) and lesser activity against Helicobacter pylori (a stomach bacteria found in patients with chronic gastritis and gastric ulcers).

-The full study can be found in the World Journal of Microbiology & Biotechnology, 2012 Apr;28(4):1351-8.
+World Journal of Microbiology & Biotechnology, 2012 Apr;28(4):1351-8.